Let's start this guide with some YouTube facts by Omnicore:

 The answer here comes straight from Google:

-A month’s worth of finalized earnings isn’t transferred to AdSense until about halfway through the following month.
+A month's last earnings aren't transferred to AdSense until about halfway through the following month.
 AdSense earnings accrued in June, for example, are transferred in mid-July.

 Your AdSense account balance is updated with finalized YouTube earnings between the 7th and 10th of every month.
-As long as your total balance reaches the payment threshold and you have no payment holds, you will receive your earnings that month.
+You will receive your earnings that month if your total balance reaches the payment threshold and you have no payment holds.

 If, for example, your balance at the end of June exceeds $100, you'll receive payment in July.